Nevada state line Clark County signs

 What Nicknames and Mispronunciations Do You Dislike?

-“Last time I was in Chi-Town I nearly froze to death and wished I were in Hotlanta.
-I had just flown in from Frisco and my next stop was the Big Apple.
-After that, I had to jet out to LaLa Land for a meeting with my agent.”
+Chi-Town is way too cold.
+I would rather be in Hotlanta.
+I had just arrived from Frisco; and my next stop is the Big Apple.
+After that, I am off to LaLa Land for a meeting.

 What Nicknames and Mispronunciations Do You Dislike?

-That paragraph you just read was excerpted from this article which was written by Chris McGinnis of TravelSkills — and it contains terms which causes him to cringe: Chi-Town for Chicago; Hotlanta for Atlanta; Frisco for San Francisco; and Big Apple for New York.
+That paragraph you just read contains terms which can cause people who are local to those cities to cringe: Chi-Town for Chicago; Hotlanta for Atlanta; Frisco for San Francisco; Big Apple for New York; and LaLa Land for Los Angeles.
 I find that many of the terms are used in the media more often than by ordinary people…

 …but I thought I would both comment on — and add to — the list based on my experiences.